Alex Vuocolo is a journalist based in New York.

 If maintenance seems conservative, decked out in language about freedom from government oversight and corporate control, it doesn’t have to be.
 The right-to-repair movement falls well short of reordering society.
 It might, however, mark the return of a material awareness.

 The way the world is constructed today is no longer legible, politically or technically.
 Objects come and go under mysterious circumstances.
 Cars and trains either run or someone else fixes them.
 The objects in our lives are shipped to us from faraway lands, and they work until they don’t.
 Discarded, they get hauled away in the early morning by stinky trucks.

-Maintenance happens out of sight, mysteriously.
-Overnight, the frame of a high-rise appears, and before you can even look inside, invisible workers are fitting it with panes of tinted glass.
-It’s a nuisance when road crews block off sections of highway to fix potholes: an obstruction, not a vital and necessary process.
+Maintenance mostly happens out of sight, mysteriously.
+If we notice it, it’s a nuisance.
+When road crews block off sections of highway to fix potholes, we treat it as an obstruction, not a vital and necessary process.

 The built environment becomes a series of mere commodities and services, which are more or less expensive, more or less onerous.
 Environmentalists, liberal reformers and internet repair gurus share the goal of trying to demystify the world of stuff, but they lack a theory of change equal to the task at hand.

 One of the unspoken assumptions of the mainstream environmental movement is that climate change will, at some indeterminate point in the future, swoop in as the externality to end all externalities, and either destroy us or force us to adapt.
 There’s something both horrifying and comforting in this notion.
 On the one hand, action seems impossible in the short term.
 On the other hand, nature could soon force us to change, saving us from the uncomfortable task of addressing climate change in a way that balances other prerogatives beyond simply “saving the planet” in the abstract.